galvinlim/AGTCNet/README.md

 # AGTCNet: A Graph-Temporal Approach for Principled Motor Imagery EEG Classification

-The ***Attentive Graph-Temporal Convolutional Network (AGTCNet)*** is a novel graph-temporal model designed for subject-invariant and session-invariant motor imagery EEG (MI-EEG) classification.
+The ***Attentive Graph-Temporal Convolutional Network (AGTCNet)*** is a novel graph-temporal model designed for subject-independent (subject-invariant) and subject-specific (session-invariant) motor imagery EEG (MI-EEG) classification.

 ## Dependencies